ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 Resources can be perceived as individual URI paths, for example `/path`, `/longer/path`.
 Several resources can be  assigned for a single endpoint.
 Resources are typically used to provide access to sensors, actuators and configuration parameters on an IoT device.
 An endpoint is the software running on a device, and it belongs to a mbed user.

 In short, an mbed user has endpoints that contain resources.
-Several mbed users can be configured in mbed DS.
+Several mbed users can be configured in the mbed Device Connector.

-mbed DS allows endpoints and resources to be associated with semantic naming.
+mbed Device Connector allows endpoints and resources to be associated with semantic naming.
 This means that during registration, naming metadata can be associated with them.
 An endpoint includes a host name, which uniquely identifies it for an mbed user.
 An endpoint can also be associated with a node type, for example _MotionDetector_.
 Finally resources can be associated with a resource type (for example _LightSensor_), an interface description and other metadata about the resource, such as its content types and observability.

-## Checking mbed DS version
+## Checking mbed Device Connector version

-mbed DS version can be checked with call
+You can check the version of mbed Device Connector with call:

         GET /